SPLENDIDLY STYLISH POMEROL WHICH RESPECTS ITS SOIL

 Tasted three times - last time in March 2012.
 Consistent notes.
 Low yield - only 32 hl/ha.
 A perfect example of mature Pomerol wine.
 Truffles, perfect maturity, incredibly elegant, sophisticated and with lot of finesse.
 Beautifully balanced wine, which can keep for 10 more years.
 Awesome treat.
 In March 2012, during vertical of 15 vintages of Bourgneuf, the first bottle tasted tasted considerably older than previous ones, but second bottle was like i remembered it.
 These two bottles tasted in March 2012 didn't come from Bourgneuf cellar - they were bought from other sources.
 Rating is based on the best bottle.

-There's a funny story about 1985 Bourgneuf Vayron - Jean Claude Berrouet (J-P.Moueix' winemaker - now retired) presented this wine blind for students of wine university in Bordeaux and the students wrote in their comments, how well fruit was integrated with oak in this wine.
+There's a funny story about 1985 Bourgneuf Vayron - Jean Claude Berrouet (J-P.Moueix' winemaker - now retired) presented this wine blind for students at wine university in Bordeaux and majority of them wrote in their comments, how well fruit was integrated with oak in this wine.
 Their faces turned in blushing red, when Jean-Claude Berrouet told them that this wine never had seen oak during vinification...!

 1975 BOURGNEUF VAYRON 92p